-As a general rule, developments in the aviation and aerospace industry require increasingly affordable, yet ever-more complex and powerful components.
+As a general rule, developments in the aviation and aerospace industry require increasingly affordable, complex and powerful components.
 Against this backdrop in particular, using additive manufacturing to produce the CHU bracket offers a number of advantages.
-You benefit from a high degree of freedom when it comes to the complexity of the design.
+You benefit from a high degree of freedom when it comes to complex designs.
 This is particularly useful when deviating from regular geometries such as bionic structures.
 The design of the CHU bracket was reimagined from the ground up for use with additive manufacturing, and the topology was optimized.
 Three Camera Head Unit bracket components were printed simultaneously on the substrate plate using a TruPrint 3000 system.
 The process of manufacturing a component using the TruPrint 3000 lasts approx. 6 hours.
 If a TruPrint 5000 is used to print the component, the build time is reduced to around 2.5 hours.
 Further facts and figures on the component can be found at the end of this page.
 Samples built at the same time for quality assurance purposes were also located on the build plate.
 Electrochemical polishing and heat treatment for static and modal analyses were no longer required since the change of material meant optimized mechanical material properties for the build.

 Facts & figures about the component

 - Component dimensions: 112 mm x 160 mm x 128 mm

 - Build time (per component/substrate plate): approx. 6 h (TruPrint 3000), 2.5 h (TruPrint 5000)